mui/material-ui/docs/data/material/components/tabs/tabs.md

 ## Nav tabs

-By default, tabs use a `button` element, but you can provide your custom tag or component.
-Here's an example of implementing tabbed navigation:
+By default, tabs use a `button` element, but you can provide your custom component with the `component` prop:

-{{"demo": "NavTabs.js"}}
+{{"demo": "NavTabs.js", "defaultCodeOpen": false}}

+See [the demo with react-router](/material-ui/guides/routing/#tabs) for how to use this concept in practice.

 ## Icon tabs